-- Your Creativity
+- Your Creativity!

 Step #1: Choose Your Product or Line of Products to Sell Online

-Let us assume that you will have a variety of products that you would like to sell online – these may include green coffee beans, freshly roasted beans, espresso machines, coffee grinders, or anything in between.
+Let us assume that you will have a variety of products that you would like to sell online – these may include green coffee beans, freshly roasted beans, espresso or brewing machines, coffee grinders, or anything in between.

-However, at this point, if you haven’t decided on which products you want to sell online, that’s okay!
+However, at this point, if you haven’t decided on which coffee products you want to sell online, that’s okay!

-You can do this through wholesalers, distributors, manufacturers, or you can make your own products.
+You can do this through wholesalers, distributors, manufacturers, or you can make your own products, such as roasted coffee.
 Additionally, you may be able to develop a drop shipping relationship with manufacturers (This is where you get the customer to order from you and then the manufacture ships the product directly to the customer).

-- Offer gift baskets of small batch, locally roasted coffee by your region's best coffee roasters.
+- Curated Coffee Beans – Offer gift baskets of small batch, locally roasted coffee by your region's best coffee roasters.
 You can approach small roasting companies in your area and see if they would sell to you.
 Of course, you might consider having your website up first.

-- Sell new and refurbished coffee equipment or things like rare coffee brewing devices.
+- Coffee Equipment – Sell new and refurbished coffee equipment or things like rare coffee brewing devices.

 Know Your Target Market

-While many people may be interested in buying coffee, coffee supplies, or other items you intend to sell, the best thing to do is really be specific with who your target market is.
-Determine who your customer is.
-This will help you create your website content in a manner that is better received by those you seek to sell to.
-So, go and discover your target market, they are waiting for you!
+While many people may be interested in buying coffee, coffee supplies, or other items you intend to sell, the best thing to do is really be very, very, very specific with who your target market is and cater your entire online enterprise towards them.

 What's Your Competition Doing?

 Knowing who your competition is important.
 Not because you want to “snoop” around and gawk at what they are doing, but because you want to know your market.

 Keep in mind, that having others “doing the same thing” is actually not a bad thing.
-It means that there is a market for your products.
+It just means that there is a market for your products.
 Healthy competition means that there is a pool of willing consumers who want to buy.

 Step #2: Buy Your Domain Name

 Your “Domain Name” is your website address or URL.
-For example, the domain name of this website is CoffeeShopStartUps.com.
+For example, the domain name of this website is CoffeeshopStartups.com.

-If you already have a domain name, you are ahead of the game here, but if you don’t yet have one, you will need to buy one through a “Domain Registrar” such as BlueHost.com.
-(Get your FREE domain name with Blue Host by Clicking Here)
+If you already have a domain name, you are ahead of the game here, but if you don’t yet have one, you will need to buy one through a “Domain Registrar” such as Blue Host.
+(You can get your free domain name with any Blue Host hosting package.
+Visit Blue Host)

-A quick note about domain names: Domain names with (dot)coms at the end are getting harder and harder to find, so get your domain name as fast as you can, even if you want to hold off on starting your actual business for a few months.
+Domain names with the (dot)”com” at the end of an web address are getting harder and harder to find, so consider get your domain name as quickly as you can, even if you want to hold off on starting your actual business for a few months.
+Get the name first.

 There are two directions you can go for getting your website online and store up and running:

-I have tried both ways and I must say that they both have their pluses (+) and negatives (-).
+I have tried both options and I must say that they both have their pluses (+) and negatives (-).
 The website you are visiting now (CoffeeShopStartups.com) is self-hosted through a hosting company.
-However, your website can be fully hosted though websites like Shopify.
+The products are sold through a separate e-commerce platform, Selz.

-From a convenience factor, it is certainly easier to get your shopping cart, your website, and your hosting service all wrapped up in one monthly package and payment with website hosting services such as Shopify.
+From a convenience factor, it is certainly easier to get your shopping cart, your website, and your hosting service all wrapped up in one monthly package and payment, with website hosting services such as Shopify.

-Using WordPress.
 WordPress is an open source content management system that is getting better and easier to use all the time.
 It is continually being updated by an army of dedicated volunteers.
 Nearly 1 out of every 5 websites online today is ran through WordPress.org.

-Let's consider the costs for what you will need to start a website (approximate costs):
+Let's consider the costs for what you will need to start your online coffee business website (the approximate costs):

-Self Hosted Website Through Blue Host & WordPress.org
+Using A Self Hosted Website Through Blue Host & WordPress.org

 - Your Domain Name ($22-$24 per year with privacy add-on) FREE with BlueHost!

-- Your Website Hosting Service (Approximately $80 per year)
+- Your Website Hosting Service (Approximately $70-80 per year)